biy11/trail_tracer/README.md

 ## License
 This project is licensed under the Appache License 2.0.
 See the LICENSE file for more details.

-## Contributions
-Contributions are welcome!
-Please refer to the [Contribution Guidelines](CONTRIBUTING.md) for more details.

 ## Contact
-For any questions or issues, please contact the project maintainers:
+For any questions or issues, please contact me (project maintainer):

-- John Doe (johndoe@example.com)
-- Jane Smith (janesmith@example.com)
+Bilal Yousufzai (biy1@aber.ac.uk or bilalyousufzai28@gmail.com)